Set Up an App

 | Receive | The app can accept inbound messages from the external platform |

 Most apps have both capabilities.
-An outbound-only email app might only have "Send".

-4. Set the adapter URL
+4. Set the Adapter URL

 Enter the URL of the adapter container that handles protocol translation for this platform.
 The adapter converts between the platform's native format and ORQO's internal message format.